+Foreign investment considerations

+Corporate considerations

+Labor legislation

+Foreign trade Tax system Mining chapter

+ESG (Environmental, Social and Governance) PwC's global Network and services

+Laws

-Benefit and Collective Interest (BIC) Law (2020)9
+Benefit and Collective Interest (BIC) Law (2020)12

 The BIC Law was enacted on November 24, 2020.
 It recognizes companies that, on their own, generate a positive impact, integrating their economic activity with a scope of social and environmental purposes.
 This legislative process has been developed in different countries such as Chile and Colombia.
-For a company to take advantage of this category, it must include in its by-laws a detailed description of its purpose (including social and environmental objectives) and add to its corporate name the expression "benefit and collective interest" or the acronym "BIC".
+For a company to take advantage of this category, it must include in its by-laws a detailed description of its purpose (including social and environmental objectives) and add to its corporate name the expression "benefit and collective interest" or the acronym "BIC"

-In addition, the BIC law establishes that organizational transparency practices must be introduced and an independent third party must be commissioned to prepare a management report on the impact they generate, according to their purpose of social and environmental benefit10.
-The BIC law does not establish any tax benefits.
+In addition, the BIC law establishes that organizational transparency practices must be introduced and an independent third party must be commissioned to prepare a management report on the impact they generate, according to their purpose of social and environmental benefit.
+13 The BIC law does not establish any tax benefits.
 However, it is expected that benefits will be generated from the greater recognition and valuation of the market, through the preference of consumers and in the hiring of the Peruvian Government.
+At the moment, 11 companies comply with the BIC status and there are certain opportunities for other companies to join.